 What are the symptoms associated with essential tremor:

-• Begins gradually, usually on one side of the body.
+• It begins gradually, usually on one side of the body.

 • Occurs in the hands first, affecting one had or both.